Spinning Cat (OIIAOIIA) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Spinning Cat Historical Price

-According to the latest data gathered on Spinning Cat live price page, the current price of Spinning Cat is 0.00818831USD.
-The circulating supply of Spinning Cat(OIIAOIIA) is 999.82M OIIAOIIA , giving it a market capitalization of $8.24M.
+According to the latest data gathered on Spinning Cat live price page, the current price of Spinning Cat is 0.00602567USD.
+The circulating supply of Spinning Cat(OIIAOIIA) is 999.82M OIIAOIIA , giving it a market capitalization of $6.01M.

 How Does Spinning Cat (OIIAOIIA) Price Prediction Module Work?